Skip to content

 Section titled “Can I run HitKeep alongside Adobe Analytics during evaluation?”

 HitKeep includes team management, role-based permissions, WebAuthn passkeys, TOTP MFA, API clients, and clustering via Memberlist.
-It is production-ready for teams.
+It supports team deployments.
 It does not have enterprise SLAs, SAML SSO, or compliance certifications (ISO 27001, SOC 2) that some procurement processes require.

 Is HitKeep a good alternative to Adobe Analytics?